 - an Aboriginal Medical Service.

-Some women feel uncomfortable seeing their regular GP for a Pap test.
+Some women feel uncomfortable seeing their regular GP for a Cervical Screening Test.
 It is important you find a GP, nurse or clinic you feel comfortable with and it is important to remember that that 2 minutes could literally save your life.

-Get the Pap Text is an SMS reminder sent to women during the month they nominate they are due for their 2-yearly Pap test.
-More than 2.5 million women in Australia every year are not having their Pap tests as regularly as recommended.
-Alarmingly, out of the women who are not having regular Pap tests, over 80,000 will have abnormalities and not know it.
+Get the Text is an SMS reminder sent to women during the month they nominate they are due for their 5-yearly Cervical Screening Test.
+More than 2.5 million women in Australia every year are not having their Cervical Screening Test regularly as recommended.
+Alarmingly, out of the women who are not having regular Cervical Screening Tests, over 80,000 will have abnormalities and not know it.
+You can register here!

-90% of women who die from cervical cancer have not had regular Pap tests so it’s one of our key goals to encourage women to have frequent pap tests.
+90% of women who die from cervical cancer have not had regular Cervical Screening Tests so it’s one of our key goals to encourage women to have frequent Cervical Screening Tests.

-Women may already receive a letter from their GP or your State/Territory Cervical Screening Register reminding them that their Pap test is due.
+Women may already receive a letter from their GP or your State/Territory Cervical Screening Register reminding them that their Cervical Screening Test is due.
 However, if they were to move location the reminder may not get to them.
 The SMS does not replace this letter, but rather acts as another reminder.